harthur/firefox-client/README.md

-# firefox-debug
+# firefox-client
-`firefox-debug` is a [node](nodejs.org) library and command line utility for controlling a Firefox instance over the remote debugging protocol.
+`firefox-client` is a [node](nodejs.org) library and command line utility for controlling a Firefox instance over the remote debugging protocol.

 ## Install
 With [node.js](http://nodejs.org/) npm package manager:

-	npm install firefox-debug -g
+	npm install firefox-client -g

-You can now use `fxdebug` command from the command line.
+You can now use `fxclient` command from the command line.

 To connect to a Firefox instance, you first have to turn on remote debugging.
 Visit `about:config` in the url bar, and toggle the `devtools.debugger.remote-enabled` preference to `true`.
 You'll only have to do this once.